 The famous father-son Mexican architect team Legoretta+Legoretta designed the Texas A&M Engineering Building.
 Construction of the building took one year and 10 months to complete and cost $150 million USD.
 The Texas A&M Engineering Building is more than 55,000 sq. meters or 595,000 sq. feet.
 It consists of two distinct parts, a research and an academic wing.
-Please click the image to view the virtual tour.

 The main entrance to the Texas A&M Engineering Building features a solid bronze door.
 Metal Artwork in Saudi Arabia, a company famous for designing palace doors, produced the door.
 The door weighs 2.5 tons and when the main entrance was being completed, the door had to be installed in one piece by forklift.
 The gigantic door reflects the greatness of what is happening inside.